yiyedang/random-repo-name/proposal.md

 - Group.java represents a group  of students.
 It stores the list of students, an average GPA and a team number
 - Main.java parses input of the people file, makes Person instances, sorts them into a BST, takes user input to find number of people per group, separates the people BST into groups to form near-equal GPA averages in each group, outputs these groups to file.

+We will test each class and method extensively through J-Unit testing.

 ## Edit and Submit this file and any figures referenced by this document.